aditive22/godspeed/README.md

 # Godspeed Landing Page

 An interactive and visually engaging landing page built using **React + Vite** as part of a frontend assignment.
-The project includes smooth transitions, animated backgrounds, dynamic content, and responsive sections for a product called **Godspeed**.
+The project includes smooth transitions, animated backgrounds, dynamic content, and responsive sections.

 ## Live Sections Included